 Fall: April 1st

 Keep in mind, many of our departments have separate application deadlines that you will need to meet in order to be considered for their program and for graduate assistantships.
 A late fee of $25 ($50 for international applicants) will be assessed to all applications that are received after the deadline, so we strongly encourage you to complete the application early

-The application fee is $60 for new applicants ($50 for international applicants).
-For applicants that have previous graduate enrollment at the UA the fee is $25.
+The application fee is $60 for all new applicants.
+For applicants who have had previous graduate enrollment at the UA, the fee is $30.
 You may qualify for an application fee waiver if:

 You attend a George Washington Carver Research Program participating institution http://carver.uark.edu/

 You are a Ronald E. McNair Scholar (a certifying statement from the McNair Scholars program director is required).
 Please, submit a request for an application fee waiver.